chandanhpcic/docs/source/manual/how-tos/bind.rst

 History
 -------

-The history of the Bind plugin was a user request on OPNsense subreddit to create a plugin with a full-featured DNS server, also able to manage zonefiles with the most popular resource records.
-In the beginning the plugin was built with only general features so the community can contribute and adding wished features with a friendly review of the OPNsense team.
+The history of the Bind plugin was a user request on Reticen8 subreddit to create a plugin with a full-featured DNS server, also able to manage zonefiles with the most popular resource records.
+In the beginning the plugin was built with only general features so the community can contribute and adding wished features with a friendly review of the Reticen8 team.

 At the time of writing the plugin is able to be used as a local resolver and as a nice replacement for pfBlockerNG or PiHole, since it is offering a DNSBL feature